Men’s Ministry

 Small Groups Overview

-Once a month, on Sunday evening we meet in home small groups in CT and MA for Bible study, prayer, and fellowship.
+Once a month we meet in home small groups in CT and MA for Bible study, prayer, and fellowship.
 Time is spent reviewing and discussing a recent sermon.
 As we personalize and apply the sermon together, we not only grow in our walk with the Lord but also in our love for one another.